uniport/uniport-gateway/docs/src/main/mkdocs/content/03-configuration-deployment/index.md

 ### Default portal-gateway.json

-The `portal-gateway.json` file in the `/etc/portal-gateway/default/` directory serves as an example for the Portal-Gateway's configuration.
+The `uniport-gateway.json` file in the `/etc/uniport-gateway/default/` directory serves as an example for the Uniport-Gateway's configuration.

 ---